HansikaW/hatteland-poc/README.md

 ### Integration tests

-- [Jenkins] This is for test purpose with new secret key
+- This is for test purpose with new secret key